Tito Double P – CORAZON PARTÍO. Lyrics Meaning: A Plea From a Twice-Broken Heart

 ¿Quién me va a pedir que nunca la abandone?

-Who will ask me to never abandon them?
+Who is going to ask me to never abandon them?

 Who will cover me tonight if it’s cold?